potatocs-ce/potatocs-ce-collab-client/README.md

 ## 🔗Link
 > https://potatocs.com

+## Requirement
+> We recommend using the latest Chrome Browser

 ## ⚙️Installation
 ### Setup
 - The following pre-tasks are required to run in a local environment